dcavar/nlp-lab.github.io/README.md

 The NLP-Lab is about this simple fact:

 *You cannot train to have a car.
-You cannot apply Machine Learning to get a tire for it.
+You cannot machine-learning a tire for it.
 You have to engineer it.*

 We do train models, but we actually build and engineer systems.
 If we know something about language in general or a language in particular, we enjoy using this knowledge in engineering.